 Availability: All day Thursday 8.30am till 5.30pm with a lunchtime drop in and Fridays from 8.30pm till 12pm.

 Other Friday times can be made available upon request.
 Appointments for Prep School pupils can be made on Friday mornings.

-Location: Mrs Boothby has a room in the Memorial Quad that is separate from main school and private.
+Location: Mrs Boothby has a room in Hunt House that is separate from private.